 - What is your favourite part of the book?

-- Which character do you like the most and the least and why?
+- Which character do you like the most?
+Which character do you like the least?
+Why?

-- Imagine you are making a film of the book, which actors play which roles?
+- Imagine you are making a film of the book.
+Which actors would play which roles?

 - Did anything in the book…….

-- If you could meet any character in the story, who would you meet and what would you ask?
+- If you could meet any character in the story, who would it be and what would you ask them?

 - Do you know anyone similar to any of the characters in the story?
 Who?
 Why are they similar?

-- In class do a jigsaw activity where the students explain their story in groups (all different titles).
+- In class do an information exchange activity where the students explain their story in groups (all different titles).